FluBBaOfWard/WSCpuTest/README.md

 ### DAS / ADJ4S

 Compare is done for AL > 0x99 first and then lower nybble ((AL & 0xF) > 0x9).
+AuxCarry & Carry can only be set from the comparison, not the adjustment, (S, Z & V are set from the ajustment).
 Same calculation as DAA except it does a subtraction instead of an addition.

 ### AAA / ADJBA